Josh Payne: Club career

 On 31 August 2010 Payne joined Oxford United on a one-month loan deal, which was then extended for another three months.
 Payne subsequently signed a pre-contract agreement with Oxford, making the move permanent.
 He scored his first goal for Oxford from a free kick in a 3–1 home victory against Northampton on 23 October 2010.

 In January 2012 it was confirmed that Payne would be joining Aldershot Town on loan, initially for a month but later extended to the end of the season.
 On 5 March, the move was made permanent on a free transfer.

 On 24 June 2013, shortly after his release from prison, Payne signed for Woking.
 Payne played 95 league and cup games for Woking.
 He left the Conference Premier side at the end of the 2014–15 season to join Eastleigh.
 After a successful debut season with Eastleigh, Payne decided to reject a new one-year deal to venture into The Football League.

 On 26 May 2016, Payne joined Crawley Town on a two-year deal.
 On 6 August 2016, Payne made his Crawley debut in a 1–0 victory against Wycombe Wanderers, playing the full 90 minutes.
 On 3 October 2019, Payne joined National League club Ebbsfleet United on loan until January 2020.
 In January 2020, his loan was extended until the end of the season.
 His contract with Crawley Town was not extended at the end of the 2019–20 season.

 Following his release from Crawley, Payne signed a two-year contract with former club Ebbsfleet United in July 2020.
 He signed for Barnet in July 2021.
 Payne left the Bees by mutual consent in January 2022.
 On 1 March 2022, Payne joined Southern League Premier Division South leaders Hayes & Yeading United.

+After starring for Maidenhead Cosmos in the latter part of the 2022/2023 season, Payne signed with Beaconsfield Town for the 2023/2024 season.